Genetic basis of phenotypic evolution

 Explosive seed dispersal

-C. hirsuta uses an explosive mechanism to disperse its seeds.
 Taking a combined biological and modeling approach, we showed that this trait evolved through morphomechanical innovations at different spatial scales.
 At the organ scale, tension within the fruit wall generates the elastic energy required for explosion.
 At the tissue scale, this tension is produced by differential contraction of exocarp and endocarp b tissues of the fruit wall.
 Explosive release of this tension is controlled at the cellular scale by asymmetric lignin deposition within endocarp b cells – a striking pattern that is strictly associated with explosive pod shatter across the Brassicaceae plant family.
-We bridged these different scales through modeling, to present an integrated mechanism for explosive seed dispersal.
-We aim to understand the genetic basis of this trait and how it evolved.
+By bridging these different scales, we revealed an integrated mechanism for explosive seed dispersal that links evolutionary novelty with complex trait innovation.